Risk Factors Dashboard

 Risks Related to our Business

-A significant slowdown or decline in economic conditions, particularly in the southeastern United States, could adversely impact our results of operations.
+A significant slowdown or decline in economic conditions, particularly in the southern United States, could adversely impact our results of operations.

 Federal highway bills provide spending authorizations that represent the maximum amounts available for federally funded construction projects.
 Each year, Congress passes an appropriation act establishing the amount that can be used for particular programs.
 The annual funding level is generally tied to receipts of highway user taxes placed in the federal Highway Trust Fund.
 Once Congress passes the annual appropriation, the federal government distributes funds to each state based on formulas or other procedures.
 States generally must spend these funds on the specific programs outlined in the federal legislation.
 In recent years, the Highway Trust Fund has faced insolvency as outlays have outpaced revenues, and annual shortfalls have been addressed primarily by short-term measures.
+In November 2021, the IIJA was signed into law, which provided additional funding for highways, bridges and airports over a five-year period.
 In November 2021, the IIJA was signed into law, which increases federal spending on surface transportation programs and provides additional funding for highways, bridges and airports over a five-year period.
+In addition, the Inflation Reduction Act passed in August 2022 has provided funding for a variety of infrastructure-related programs.
 In addition, the Inflation Reduction Act passed in August 2022 provides funding for a variety of infrastructure-related programs.
-In addition, the Inflation Reduction Act passed in August 2022 provides funding for a variety of infrastructure-related programs.
 Although these laws provide for funding at historically high levels, the timing, nature and scale of the projects for which these funds under these programs or otherwise will be used remains uncertain given variations in the appropriation processes at the federal and state levels.
-Although these laws provide for funding at historically high levels, the timing, nature and scale of the projects for which these funds under these programs or otherwise will be used remains uncertain.
 As a result, we cannot be assured of the existence, timing or amount of future federal highway funding.
 Federal highway funding is also subject to uncertainties associated with congressional spending as a whole, including the potential impacts of budget deficits, government shutdowns and federal sequestration.
 Any reduction in federal highway funding, particularly in the amounts allocated to states in which we operate, could have a material adverse effect on our results of operations.

 Each state funds its infrastructure spending from specially allocated amounts collected from various state taxes, typically fuel taxes and vehicle fees, as well as from voter-approved bond programs.
 Shortages in state tax revenues can reduce the amount spent or delay expenditures on state infrastructure projects.
 Many states have experienced state-level funding pressures caused by lower tax revenues and an inability to finance approved projects.
-To address these pressures, some states have adopted measures to promote stable funding for infrastructure investment, including special-purpose taxes and increased fuel taxes.
 Any reduction in state infrastructure funding in the states in which we operate could have a material adverse effect on our results of operations.

 We derive a significant portion of our revenues from state DOTs.
 The loss of our ability to competitively bid for certain projects or successfully contract with state DOTs could have a material adverse effect on our business.